lsthisloss/scraperHTML/README.md

-## scraperHTML
+## scraperHTML simple tus.si catalogs scraper and pdf downloader using NodeJS in CommonJS style

-Simple tus.si catalogs scraper and pdf downloader using NodeJS in CommonJS style
+Application as it self represent a simple CatalogScraper class that be instantiated multiple times, each with its own independent state.
 ## How to run
 npm install
 node index.js